Drowning and water safety

 Pipes and drains

-Read about the Stay out of Pipes and Drains campaign on the Department of Sport and Recreation website.
+Read about the Stay out of Pipes and Drains campaign on the Department of Tourism and Culture website.

 For more ideas, activities and tips go to the 7 Steps to Safety page on the Department of Children and Families website.